mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 *"Welcome, Mr. Abbott".
 How long I'd waited to hear those words.*

 ### Denial
-_"Surely this can't be happening.
+//probably remove this whole stages of grief thing fam _"Surely this can't be happening.
 SURELY anyone who saw that Instagram post couldn't be looking at this page with me right now."_

 ### Anger